rventura20/LinuxClassRepo/Homework_Summer_2020/Week03/Assignment02/Readme.md

 ## Requirements

-* Turn off password based access to droplet
 * Add the user "yourname" to your server
-* Add the user "melvyn" to your server with a very secure password.
+* Add the user "melvyn" to your server
-* Add the user "virginia" to your server with a very secure password.
+* Add the user "virginia" to your server
+* Add "melvyn" and "yourname" to a group called "njcu"
 * Add virginia to the sudo group.
 * Add my public ssh key to /home/melvyn/.ssh/authorized\_keys
 * Add my public ssh key to /home/virginia/.ssh/authorized\_keys
-* Create the file /home/yourname/lookHereMelvyn.txt with permissions that allow melvyn to modify the file
+* Create the file /home/yourname/lookHereMelvyn.txt with permissions that allow melvyn to modify the file.

-Note above I said "a very secure password".
-Use a ridiculous password and forget it.
-We don't want your machine being hacked, so make a ridiculous password.
-We will never use this password, so you don't need to remember it.
-This is just a security measure.

 ## Submission guidelines